science fantasy n. 1

 Malcolm Farmer submitted a cite from the introduction to William Tenn's 1956 "Of All Possible Worlds" in a 1963 reprint.

 Fred Galvin submitted a 1931 cite from a letter from Clare Winger Harris to Wonder Stories.

 Fred Galvin submitted a 1932 cite from a letter by Forrest J. Ackerman in Astounding.

 Malcolm Farmer located a cite from "William Atheling" (James Blish) that suggests that H.G.
 Wells used the term to mean something akin to hard sf, but does not say when or in what work.
 We would like to locate this cite.

-John Locke located a cite from Mortimer Weisinger's "Selling The Pseudo-Scientific Story" in an (unpaginated) electronic version of Writer's Digest from April 1933.
-We would like to verify this in a print copy.
+John Locke located a cite from Mortimer Weisinger's "Selling The Pseudo-Scientific Story" in an (unpaginated) electronic version of Writer's Digest from April 1933; Jesse Sheidlower verified it in the original publication.

 We would like cites of any date from other authors.

 In the compilation of some entries, HDSF has drawn extensively on corresponding entries in OED.